Gynecomastia surgery is commonly referred to by many names, including:

 Sometimes, men are concerned with the nipples showing through shirts due to large or over-projecting nipples.
 These cases, in addition to “puffy” nipples, can be corrected in a simple, in-office procedure that can be performed under local anesthesia in approximately 20-30 minutes.

-The free nipple grafting technique is another commonly performed option for patients who have lost large amounts of weight and have pseudogynecomastia.
+The chest lift with free nipple grafting technique is another commonly performed option for patients who have lost large amounts of weight and have excess fat in the chest.
 Free nipple grafting allows Dr. Boynton to place incisions around the areolas and in areas that should yield less conspicuous scarring when compared with techniques such as anchor lift gynecomastia surgery.
 The free nipple grafting method can be ideal for patients with particularly severe gynecomastia after major weight loss, helping to address the condition successfully while dramatically reducing the potential for prominent scars.

 Teenagers up to middle-aged men enjoy the improvements they can obtain from gynecomastia surgery, as well as their improved appearance both in and out of clothing.
 If you are suffering from gynecomastia, please don’t hesitate to reach out to our practice to learn more about your options.